Columbia House: Negative option billing practice

-Columbia House practices negative option billing, a form of commercial distribution in which services are automatically supplied to the consumers until a specific cancellation order is issued.
+Columbia House practiced negative option billing, a form of commercial distribution in which services are automatically supplied to the consumers until a specific cancellation order is issued.
 The practice has drawn many complaints from consumers.
 The Federal Trade Commission has published information to protect customers against this practice, specifically referencing a $0.49/video offering.

 Other questionable business practices

 In specified circumstances, "memberships" are available, whereby the customer is not required to respond to Director Selection mailings unless he or she wants to buy the movie.
-When such memberships expire, the old rules return where a response is required in time to prevent shipping of full price movies without customer input.
+When such memberships expire, the old rules return where a response is required in time to prevent shipping of full-price movies without customer input.
 Customers are not reminded when those rules change.
 The customer also has access to a large variety of other movies, which are advertised by mail and online towards the customer.
-Only full price purchases deplete that minimum purchase obligation.
+Only full-price purchases deplete that minimum purchase obligation.
 Purchases are not cumulative, meaning that two movies bought at ten dollars each do not deplete the minimum list price movie purchases by one movie.
 If the minimum number of movies has not been purchased by the end of the term, the monetary worth of those movies is charged to the customers' accounts.
 If any purchases have been made using Columbia House's point of sale device, either credit cards or debit cards linked to credit card accounts, then those accounts are automatically debited.
 The company will either mail or email a reminder notice prior to the commitment expiring, giving the customer the opportunity to purchase the required purchase obligation before they are charged for any commitment or contract charges.
 Likewise, backordered movies are automatically debited to those accounts when they become available, without further notification to the customers.
 Failure to clear such purchases result in collections efforts by Columbia House against the customers.

 Alleged fraudulent sale of debt

-In December 2008, BMG Music Service (now yourmusic.com) supposedly sold an unknown number of fraudulent debt claims to a collection agency, National Credit Solutions.
+In December 2008, BMG Music Service (in December 2008, as yourmusic.com) supposedly sold an unknown number of fraudulent debt claims to a collection agency, National Credit Solutions.
 Supposed delinquents were not made known of their debt and most had not made purchases with the company for at least five years.
 Victims of the sale of false debt claims were not made known of either their debt or the account opened with National Credit Solutions.
-Most victims learned of the collections agency account when they were denied for a loan, had credit cards canceled, or checked their credit reports.
+Most victims learned of the collections agency account when they were denied a loan, had credit cards canceled, or checked their credit reports.

+BMG Music Service parent Direct Brands confirmed on 23 December 2008 that they stopped accepting new members.